oktadev/okta-blog/_source/_posts/2019-09-18-build-a-simple-dotnet-core-app-in-docker.md

 You can now navigate to `https://localhost:5001`, and this time, you'll be able to log in and use the sample application correctly.

->Note: Since you're using a self-signed certificate, your browser may display a warning page.
+NOTE: Since you're using a self-signed certificate, your browser may display a warning page.
 You can safely ignore this warning.

 ## Not the Best Way to Start Your Docker Container